smo0ths/UE4CommOpti/README.md

 ##### always testing stuff contact me [smoothschannel](https://twitch.tv/smoothschannel) or [discord](https://discord.gg/tDZT7QSx8m)

-##### my config is trying to be quality and perform well for any UE4 game, it might not be perfectly optimal for a specific game
+##### my configs are trying to be quality and perform well for any UE4 game, it might not be perfectly optimal for a specific game

 ##### 2560x1440 (~2k) use 58%(balance) 67%(quality) 70%(custom/TAAU) scaling for PERFORMANCE (DLSS123/TAAU/TSR/CAS/FSR123/XeSS)